 - Light – The idea of celebrating light in the dark season of winter is big in our home, and we love to have plenty of beeswax candles around.
 They not only bring a warm light, they also smell so lovely.
 All the better when the candles are crafted by a local artisan with beeswax from a local apiarist, creating one more layer of warmth – the warmth of community.

 Yes, you read that correctly!
 I am a food-lover all around – I love to grow it, cook it, eat it, gift it… and so when thinking about a rich, warm learning environment in the dark, cold months of winter, food is top of mind.
 Below are a few of our favourite winter treats that are often a part of our story time or set out on the table for rosy-cheeked littles who have just come in from outdoor play:

-- Tea – so popular around these parts that it officially worked into our daily rhythm as Tea & Story Time.
+- Tea – So popular around these parts that it was officially worked into our daily rhythm as Tea & Story Time.
 There are so many amazing, caffeine-free teas out there to explore, some right outside your door (look up Pineapple Weed, for example)!

 - Hot cocoa – I think a strong memory for our kids will be coming in from outdoor learning and exploration to a mug of warm and nourishing hot cocoa.
 Check out our favourite Nourishing Hot Cocoa recipe.

 Are there areas in your home where the cold is more intense?
 For us, it’s in our dining room, where the floor hangs over the basement a bit, or close to some of the older windows in our home.
 In an older house, where there can be chilly spots, learning baskets are a great option so that children can take a project with them and cozy up in a warm nook using blankets and cushions.
 Try these baskets as a starting point, and get creative with topics your children are into.

 If there are winter birds in your area, and you have somewhere to hang a feeder, this is a great calm and quiet activity.
 Ideas for your bird-watching basket: